I decided to check out Dark Places after loving Gone Girl and ended up loving it even more.

 In the beginning, she’s depressed and stagnant.
 She has floated through life aimlessly since she was seven, when her mother and two sisters were brutally murdered by an unknown killer who may or may not have been her older brother.
 For the most part, she’s avoided thinking about it, but as the story progresses and she begins to examine that night more closely, she finally finds purpose in unraveling the mystery behind the killings.

 I adored her relationship with Lyle, which serves as the catalyst for piecing the remains of her life back together after being shattered by her family’s deaths.
 (I recently learned that he’s going to be played by Nicholas Hoult in the upcoming movie adaption, which I think is a spot-on casting choice.)
-I like that their relationship is platonic and open to interpretation.
+I like that their relationship remains platonic and open to interpretation.
 What Libby needs above all else is a friend, and Lyle provides that for her at a time when she’s desperate for it.